 How you view the status for high availability

-You can see high availability metrics for your Redis instance by using Stackdriver.
-For information about the metrics that Stackdriver provides for Cloud Memorystore for Redis, see Monitoring Redis Instances.
-For more information about using Stackdriver with Google Cloud Platform, see the Stackdriver Monitoring documentation.
+You can see high availability metrics for your Redis instance by using Google Cloud's operations suite.
+For information about the metrics that Google Cloud's operations suite provides for Memorystore for Redis, see Monitoring Redis Instances.
+For more information about using Google Cloud's operations suite with Google Cloud, see the Stackdriver Monitoring documentation.